siberoloji/siberoloji.github.io/content/en/docs/osint/3170-2024-10-17-cross-referencing-health-trends-with-public-news-reports-for-osint.md

-This blog post explores how OSINT can be used to cross-reference health trends with public news reports, including the advantages, challenges, and methodologies.
+This article explores how OSINT can be used to cross-reference health trends with public news reports, including the advantages, challenges, and methodologies.
 We will discuss how public news reports, when combined with other data sources, offer a unique lens through which health patterns can be observed and analyzed, ultimately contributing to better decision-making in public health.